Filtered Dense Search: $eq, $in, and $range in Practice

 )

-meta— any data you want returned with results.
-Not indexed, not filterable.filter— the fields you want to filter on at query time.
-A field absent here cannot be used in a filter later.
+metaholds any data we want returned with results but it is not searchablefilterdeclares every field we want to filter on at query time - a field not listed here cannot be used in a filter later, so think of it as a column declaration

 payload = []